massalabs/massa-sc-toolkit/README.md

-# Build a smart Contrat
+# Build a smart contract

 # Commands